Otavio-Cipriano/Otavio-Cipriano/README.md

 ## Some Curiosities

-- I'm really fan of Eletronic RPG mainly the Dragon Quest Franchise and i had as entrie the third game of franchise.
+- I am a real fan of electronic RPGs, especially the Dragon Quest franchise.
-- I make sites since i was a kid when my sister started a profisionalizant course and i got really curious and I went after learn more about what was web designer and how to make a site.
 - I did 5 year of Judo when i was a kid.